 In short, the mapping of NICE framework-based roles to Critical Controls provides the linkage of workforce planning to enterprise cybersecurity planning.
-Based on this mapping, specific roles have been identified for implementation of each Critical Control (Appendix C).
-In turn, the broader workforce plan can be developed.
+Based on this mapping, specific roles have been identified for implementation of each Critical Control.
+In turn, a broader workforce plan can be developed.